Spay and Neuter for Dogs and Cats in Granger

 What to Expect with Surgery

 The comfort of your pet on spay or neuter day is our top concern at Kryder.
 We will check how they’re doing from the moment you drop them off to when they’re recovering.
 We ask that you please refrain from giving them food or water at least 12 hours before surgery.
 Your friend may be a little sluggish after you pick them up later the same day, so make sure you give them plenty of TLC and a comfortable place to rest.
 They will likely be back to normal soon, but please watch their incision site for any signs of infection and don’t let them lick the area.
-Contact us at (574) 277-6533 to talk more about our pet spay and neuter service.
+Contact us at (574) 277-6533 to talk more about our spay and neuter service for dogs and cats.